Vanaila DigitalVANAILA · SINCE 2018

 You're Doing Too Much Manually

-If you're still copying data between spreadsheets, sending follow-up emails one by one, or manually creating invoices, you're spending time on work that machines handle better.
+If you're still copying data between spreadsheets, sending follow-up emails one by one, or manually creating invoices, you're spending time on work that machines handle better — and have handled better for years.

 Automation isn't about replacing people.
-It's about freeing people to do work that actually requires human judgment.
+It's about freeing people to do work that actually requires human judgment: talking to customers, improving the product, closing deals.
+The repetitive glue work in between is exactly what software is for.

 Tasks You Can Automate Today